Name: Eduardo Morlan

 It did not take Morlan long to show that he belonged playing professional baseball, as he was one of the better pitchers in the Gulf Coast League during the 2004 season.
 He appeared in 11 games, starting two, and he struck out better than one batter per inning.
 He also saved one game, as he allowed only one home run during the 25 innings of work he put in.

-Last season, Morlan began the year with Elizabethton of the Appalachian League, but quickly showed he was far to good for the Apply League.
+During the 2005 season, Morlan began the year with Elizabethton of the Appalachian League, but quickly showed he was far to good for the Apply League.
 In four games, all starts, he posted an 0.82 earned run average, as he made Appalachian League batters look absolutely silly.
 Some of his numbers were staggering, as he struck out 30 batters, walked only six, and held opponents to a .085 batting average.
 In 22 innings of work, he only allowed six hits, and was promptly promoted to Beloit of the Midwest League.

 Getting his first taste of full-season baseball, Morlan had mixed reviews at the Low-A level.
 Being only 19-years old in the Midwest League is an accomplishment in itself, but he showed the ability to be both dominant, and wild.
 In his ten starts, he held the opposition to a .207 batting average, but it was his 31 walks in 51 innings that really did him in.